metalgaiden/metalgaiden.github.io/projects/folderman.md

 But once again that's part of the puzzle.
 The two files that claim to be carbon copies are pretty close, but there are a few differences if you look closely.

-This is one of the first puzzles that you really don't "need" computer knowlege to solve, the answer is quite obvious, just find the letters that are different, but the gap between knowing that and knowing how to get that is somewhat daunting.
+This is one of the first puzzles that you really don't "need" computer knowledge to solve, the answer is quite obvious, just find the letters that are different, but the gap between knowing that and knowing how to get that is somewhat daunting.

 There are a lot of ways to solve this one, but the simplest method would probably be to run a diff on the two files.
-Once you do that you still don't have the code, instead you get an email adress and once you send it off, you get this response.
+Once you do that you still don't have the code, instead you get an email address and once you send it off, you get this response.

 <img src="/assets/img/folderman/email_response.jpg" alt="drawing" width="400"/>

 Wooo!
 Some lore, finally, a speck of water in the desert!
 Too bad it's pretty much the only water you get, so you'll have to hold out until the end.

-I like this puzzle because of it's open endedness, most ARGs are focused solely on the first crack of the cypher, so it's nice to see a more open, potentially expressive puzzle.
+I like this puzzle because of it's open-endedness, most ARGs are focused solely on the first crack of the cypher, so it's nice to see a more open, potentially expressive puzzle.
 I think if I found tasks that were more immediately interesting maybe I could do something cool with this in the future.
 For now we move on the the finale.